 - During pregnancy, what happens to the oxygenated blood returned from the placenta via the umbilical vein?

 - The condition in which the number of red blood cells increases beyond normal and thus increases blood viscosity is called

-- d It flows into the inferior vena cava.
+- c It flows into the inferior vena cava.

 - stroke volume and heart rate.

-The outermost layer of the larger blood vessels is the → tunica adventitia.
+The outer layer of the pericardium is called the → parietal pericardium.

 Structures that separate the chambers and permit the flow of blood in one direction only are called → tunica adventitia.

 The aorta carries blood out of which chamber? → E wave.